Best bike pumps 2025: Mini pumps and Floor pumps reviewed and rated

 Best for rapid inflation

-The Topeak JoeBlow Ace DX towers over many other pumps not only in height but in capability too.
-We found that in its '60' setting the Ace DX inflated our test 700x25c tubeless tyre to 100psi in 11 monster strokes making it the best bike floor pump for swiftly inflating your tyre.
+If rapid inflation is a requirement, then the Topeak JoeBlow Ace DX towers over many other pumps not only in height but also in capability.
+In its '60' setting, the Ace DX inflated our test 700x25c tubeless tyre to 100psi in 11 monster strokes, making it the best bike floor pump for swiftly inflating your tyre.

 Read more: Topeak JoeBlow Ace DX bike pump full review